elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name }}/README.md

 ## Development

-For ease, certain scripts have been abbreviated in `Makefile`, make sure that you have installed the dependencies before running the commands.
+For ease of use, certain scripts have been abbreviated in `Makefile`, make sure that you have installed the dependencies before running the commands.

 > **Note**: `make` commands are only available for Unix-based systems.